-Minnesota Department of Education Special Education Dispute Resolution Supervisor Division of Compliance and Assistance 400 NE Stinson Blvd.
-Minneapolis, MN 55413
+Minnesota Department of Education Special Education Dispute Resolution Supervisor Division of Assistance and Compliance 400 NE Stinson Blvd.
+Minneapolis, MN 55413 mde.assistance-compliance@state.mn.us (Email)

 651-582-8725 (Fax)

 You must send a copy of the complaint to the school district or public education agency serving the child at the same time you file the complaint with MDE.